Tajpur Port

-A statement from the state government estimated that the port's net draft with tidal support would be around 16 meters, allowing Cape-sized vessels with DWT (deadweight tonnage) of 100,000 tonnes to enter the proposed port.
+The port will consist of a harbour protected by Breakwaters, and deep channel.
+Cargo will be handled through port's container terminal, dry bulk cargo terminal, multipurpose cargo terminal and coal terminal.
+It will have a maximum depth of 18 meters and will be able to accommodate panamax and capesized vessels.
+A statement from the state government estimated that the port's net draft with tidal support would be around 16 meters, allowing Capesize vessels with 100,000 DWT (deadweight tonnage) to enter the proposed port.

-Location
+Location and meteorology

 Tajpur Port site is situated on the coast of Bay of Bengal at Tajpur, located in the Indian state of West Bengal.
 The port is located 170 km from India's third-most populous Megacity, Kolkata.
 It is located 380 km and 100 km away from industrial city of Asansol and port city of Haldia by road respectively.